 About Andros island

 Andros is the northern island of the Cyclades Islands cluster, located in the centre of the famous Aegean Sea.
-The surface of Andros is mostly mountainous, with many fruitful and well-watered valleys.
+The surface of Andros Greece is mostly mountainous, with many fruitful and well-watered valleys.
 The charm of this intriguing land stems from the unique combination of diverse natural environment, superior cultural quality and abundance of activity options, with a relaxing and rejuvenating energy flow.

 Want to know why Andros is a fantastic holiday destination?